everscale-org/docs/src/arch/networking/overlay.md

 :::

-## ADNL in comparison with Overlay networks​
+## ADNL in comparison with Overlay networks

 Everscale overlay networks usually do not send datagrams to other arbitrary nodes as happens in ADNL.
 Alternatively, there are some **semi-permanent links** established between certain nodes (called **neighbors**) with respect to the overlay network.
 The messages are usually forwarded along these links.
 For instance, from a node to one of its neighbors.